xavgru12/UberClient/README.md

 ApplicationDataManager.WebServiceBaseUrl = "http://13.38.94.69:5000/2.0/";
 ApplicationDataManager.ImagePath = "http://13.38.94.69:5000/images/";

+## Using the Client
+The client compiled successfully, so now what?!

+Manual way:
 Take the Release, which is the folder UberStrike_Data and replace it in UberStrike steam installation:
 C:\Program Files (x86)\Steam\steamapps\common\UberStrike
 Complete modified UberStrike client is added as well.

-## Using the Client
-The client compiled successfully, so now what?!
+Automatic way:

-Use it locally by copzing to local UberStrike steam installation
+Use it locally by copying to local UberStrike steam installation
 ```
 copyToLocalUberStrikeInstallation.cmd
 ```